felixayot/hezaworks-app/README.md

 ## About HezaWorks

-[HezaWorks](#) is an online platform for employers and talent to interact with each other in their quest to look for matches for both skill and employment or project.Its core features include:
+[HezaWorks](#) is an online platform for employers and talent to interact with each other in their quest to look for matches for both skill and employment or project.

+Its core features include:
   - Employers or clients are able to post their jobs or projects for the talent community to view and apply.
   - Talent community(Job seekers and freelancers) are able to apply for the posted jobs that match their awesome skills.
   - Talent community are able to market their skills further by creating outstanding professional profiles that stand out and attract employers interests.